 With Shopify, you’ll feel free to experiment with different price points.
 When you’re just advertising through another marketplace, you’ve always got to account for their fees, and higher price points means they get more from your listing, due to the percentages they charge.
 It also means that it can be difficult to run sales because the fees make it impossible to be profitable.
 With Shopify, you can fine-tune your pricing to find the sweet spot.

 Download our free eBook to learn how to optimize your craft pricing strategy »

 How do you think your customers would feel getting your product for less than you list it for on another marketplace?
 Pretty pleased with themselves!
 You’ll be pleased too, since your profit margin will feel a lot more generous.

 Fine-tuning your pricing can be time-consuming if you don’t have the right tools in place (and no, paper, pen, and a calculator don’t count!).
 Craftybase removes the need for countless calculations or hours laboring over a spreadsheet; instead, you can see at a glance exactly what your products cost to make and produce, and how much you’ll see in profit when all is said and done.
 If you want more profit, simply tweak your margins and see what a small change could do for your bottom line.
 To find out more about Craftybase’s pricing features click here, or sign up for your card-free 14-day free trial here.

 Shopify’s benefits don’t end there - you can also use Shopify Handshake to expand your market further by selling your products wholesale.
 To learn more about how you can take advantage of Shopify Handshake, see our guide here.

-If you have an established business selling handmade goods, and you’re ready to take your business up a level and have more control, a Shopify store of your own is the best place to start.
+If you have an established business selling craft goods, and you’re ready to take your business up a level and have more control, a Shopify store of your own is the best place to start.